Bullldoger/fuzzy_logic/README.md

 # Fuzzy Logic
 ## Gubkin RSU
-## There are solved tasks for fuzzy logic methods class
+## Solved problems on the course of fuzzy logic methods